easternhercules/sentiment-analysis-of-human-arthropod-interactions/README.md

 1. Convert tabular entries to points using latitude/longitude
 1. Ensure CRS match, check for spatial overlap with a basemap, and clip to area of interest
 1. Normalize by census data
-1. At this point you can create maps/graphs; if your results are off you can return to the previous steps and re-examine your dataset
+1. Create maps/graphs; if your results are off you can return to the previous steps and re-examine your dataset
+1. Export data from R and import to GeoDa for running Moran's I spatial autocorrelation

 * Downloading Twitter data